flyingcircusio/doc/src/reference/security/data-protection.md

 **Purpose: ensure that personal data are protected against loss and destruction**

+% ISMSControl: 7.5
+% ISMSControl: 8.14

-The availability of resources depending on the data center facilities is delegated to the operator of the data center.
+The availability of resources depending on the data center facilities may be delegated to the operator of the data center.
 The Flying Circus facilitates service level agreements to make expectations about availability explicit.
+This includes proper air-conditioning and uninterruptible power supplies.

 The selection of hardware is performed by the Flying Circus using professional equipment and vendors.
 The Flying Circus facilitates standard procedures for